Longitude103/soil_balance/readme.md

 - [ ] Calculate Daily Balance
 - [ ] Return daily deep percolation and run-off
 - [ ] Return crop water use and evaporation

+## QC Process

+The QC process was to compare this against a run of Hydrus-1D application version 4.17 installed on a Windows machine.
+The process was to set up the same input parameters in both applications and compare the results of the bottom flux of each run.
+The result was that the solutions matched very closely (within 0.01), which is acceptable given the different machine architectures and programming techniques used.